gsoft-inc/azure-devops-npm-auth/README.md

 # azure-devops-npm-auth

-Uses the OAuth2 device code flow to authenticate against the Azure DevOps artifact private registry.
+Uses the [OAuth 2 device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) to authenticate against the Azure DevOps artifact private registry.

 ## Why? 🤔

 Microsoft provides the [vsts-npm-auth](https://www.npmjs.com/package/vsts-npm-auth) package for this task but sadly, it's not cross-platform and doesn't automatically handle token refresh.

-There's also [better-vsts-npm-auth](https://www.npmjs.com/package/better-vsts-npm-auth) which solves these issues but requires manual setups (not ideal for a dev team) and authentication through a web app, which in my opinion isn't the best flow to use in the command line.
+There's also [better-vsts-npm-auth](https://www.npmjs.com/package/better-vsts-npm-auth) which solves these issues but requires manual setup (not ideal for a dev team) and authentication through a web app, which in my opinion isn't the best flow to use in the command line.

 The **azure-devops-npm-auth** solves all these problems mainly by using the [OAuth 2 device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).
 Once authenticated, access and refresh tokens are then stored in the user's personal .npmrc file, keeping them secure and out of any code repository.